lparolari/bachelor-thesis/README.md

 This repository contains the latest version of my [thesis](https://github.com/lparolari/bachelor-thesis/releases/latest).
-This thesis is about the desing and the implementation of a set constraint solver in Picat.
+This thesis is about the design and the implementation of a set constraint solver in Picat.
 Chapter 1 gives a background on logic programming and constraint logic programming; then in the Chapter 2 it describes Picat, the language on which *L_SET* was implemented.
 In the Chapter 3